Sunday, December 28, 2014

 I contented myself that the party would probably wrap up before the height of the eclipse, which, I read in our paper, The Possum Swamp Register and Birdcage Liner, would not come till 8 p.m.
 Since the MYF would get underway at 6, I assumed I was purty safe.
 That was important.
 That year, 1964, was also the year of Stephanie’s telescope, the year I became an amateur astronomer—albeit one without a scope—and anything special I heard about going on in the sky was suddenly a big deal.

 You know what they say about the word “assume,” doncha?
 I’d forgot the strange ways of adults.
 Before we could get to eating party food and socializing, we had to sit and listen to endless rambling talks, amateur sermons, about the Christmas Miracle.
-I wouldn't have minded listening to Mama’s Pastor, Sid Locke, who was a gifted speaker, a cool dude, and could almost convince me about the religion stuff on a good Sunday, but these adults were neither as convincing nor as talented as Reverend Sid.
+I wouldn't have minded listening to Mama’s Pastor, Sid Locke, who was a gifted speaker, and a cool dude, but these adults were neither as convincing nor as talented as Reverend Sid.

 They were a bunch of lay church leaders who weren't just boring, but who did their best to turn a wondrous season of joy into a dreary and bleak responsibility.
 Not that these people knew they were boring the daylights out of us kids.
 They probably thought they had us in the palms of their hands and every freaking one of ‘em got cranked up and talked and talked and talked.